martin-bartolo/stablediffusion-fastapi/README.md

 # Stable Diffusion Endpoint with FastAPI and AWS EC2

 This project uses FastAPI to create an endpoint that returns an image generated from a text prompt using [Stability-AI's Stable Diffusion model](https://github.com/Stability-AI/stablediffusion).
 If you run it on your local machine it will use your Nvidia GPU and CUDA if you have one or your CPU otherwise (this will take a lot longer).
 Alternatively, you can can run it on an AWS EC2 GPU Instance using the instructions below.
+If you would like to upload images to an S3 bucket and return the image url instead of returning the raw image bytes then check out the [s3 branch](https://github.com/martin-bartolo/stablediffusion-fastapi/tree/s3).

 This code is tested using Python 3.10 and diffusers 0.21.4